ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ```

 :::info accept_message()
-Because the transaction comes from the outside world, it does not contain the Toncoin required to pay the transaction fee.
+Because the message comes from the outside world, it does not contain the Toncoin required to pay the transaction fee.
 When sending TON using the accept_message() function, a gas_credit (at the time of writing its value is 10,000 gas units) is applied which allows the necessary calculations to be carried out for free if the gas does not exceed the gas_credit value.
 After the accept_message() function is used, all the gas spent (in TON) is taken from the balance of the smart contract.
 More can be read about this process [here](/develop/smart-contracts/guidelines/accept).
 :::

 ### Transaction Expiration

-Another step used to check the validity of external transactions is the `valid_until` field.
-As you can see from the variable name, this is the time in UNIX before the transaction is valid.
+Another step used to check the validity of external messages is the `valid_until` field.
+As you can see from the variable name, this is the time in UNIX before the message is valid.
 If this verification process fails, the contract completes the processing of the transaction and returns the 35 exit code follows:

 ```func
 var (subwallet_id, valid_until, msg_seqno) = (cs~load_uint(32), cs~load_uint(32), cs~load_uint(32));
 throw_if(35, valid_until <= now());
 ```

-This algorithm works to protect against the susceptibility of various errors when the transaction is no longer valid but was still sent to the blockchain for an unknown reason.
+This algorithm works to protect against the susceptibility of various errors when the message is no longer valid but was still sent to the blockchain for an unknown reason.

 ### Wallet v3 and Wallet v4 Differences